joshua-poon/poonos/_posts/life/2022-6-29-primary-school.md

 - Skoodle
 - Scratch, the programming cat
 - Grok learning in Year 6
+- Run that town and Coffee shop, two games we played for 'educational purposes' in Year 6

 Camps and excursions, before which we'd get permission forms to sign.
 We also had fun end of year activities.
 - Prep Breakfast, Year 1 Dinner, Year 2 Sleepover